Issue

 Configure CI/CD Pipeline: In the

-to load the private key and then checkout the repository with the submodule usingSSH
+deploy.yml, add the usage ofssh-agentto load the private key and then checkout the repository with the submodule usingSSH.In my case, it’s:

 jobs: build: runs-on: ubuntu-22.04 steps: # start ssh-agent & load the key - name: Load SSH key uses: webfactory/ssh-agent@v0.9.1 with: ssh-private-key: ${{ secrets.SSH_PRIVATE_KEY }} - name: Checkout source and submodules uses: actions/checkout@v4 with: fetch-depth: 0 submodules: recursive # here we load the submodule # ...